GABETROLL/holbertonschool-higher_level_programming/python-more_classes/README.md

 5. Defining what happens when an object is deleted
 6. Counting how many instances of a class exist at run-time
 7. Adding another class variable with anything in it
+8. Adding a static method that compares two instances of the class